Converted: | y |

 Villain: | y |

 Morgaine le Fey is the ancient sorceress of Arthurian legends.
 Her history is slightly different from the legends, but she is a sorceress gifted in the arts of black magic.
-In Madame Xanadu #1 (2008), Morgaine (or "Morgana") is revealed as a sister of Nimue Inwudu (the future Madame Xanadu) and Vivienne, the Lady of the Lake.
-All three women are said to be descended from the "Elder Folk", survivors of the fall of Atlantis that evolved into the Homo magi, explaining Morgaine's affinity for magic.
-While Nimue is shown as kind and caring about the early, magic-free Homo sapiens, Morgaine exhibits a mean streak, treating the new human breed as little more than playthings, using contempt even towards her kinder little sister.
+In Madame Xanadu #1 (2008), Morgaine (or "Morgana") is revealed as a sister of Nimue (the future Madame Xanadu) and Vivienne, the Lady of the Lake.
+All three descend from the "Elder Folk", survivors of the fall of Atlantis that evolved into the Homo magi, explaining Morgaine's affinity for magic.
+While Nimue is shown as kind and caring about the early, magic-free humans, Morgaine exhibits a mean streak, treating the new human breed as little more than playthings, using contempt even towards her kinder little sister.

 After several centuries of manipulating humans and taking many lovers (including Julius Caesar), Morgaine sets her sights on Uther Pendragon, High King of Britain.
 Her advances are rejected, as Uther only has eyes for Igraine, the wife of Duke Gorlois of Cornwall.
-Seeking to meddle in their lives, Morgaine disguises herself as one of Igraine's daughters, but this causes her to be exiled from the Elder Folk.
-Her sister Vivienne gives her shelter on the isle of Avalon.[2]
-Following the Flashpoint event, which altered the timeline of the DC Universe, this history appears to have been revised.
-In the Demon Knights series, Morgaine and Nimue are biological daughters of Igraine, who is identified as a Fae.
+Seeking to meddle in their lives, Morgaine disguises herself as Igraine's daughter.
+Afterward, she is exiled from the Elder Folk and travels to Avalon.[2]
+In The New 52 continuity reboot, Morgaine and Nimue are the biological daughters of Igraine, who is identified as a Fae.

-In Batman Family #17, the Huntress's use of the Justice League transporter frees Morgaine le Fey (who captures the Philosopher's Stone).
+In Batman Family #17, the Huntress's use of the Justice League transporter frees Morgaine, who claims the Philosopher's Stone.
 Le Fey seeks a baby with latent demon powers in the maternity ward where Man-Bat's wife is giving birth.
 Several women give birth to demon children as a result.
 Etrigan also appears and together he and Man-Bat defeat le Fey.

-Morgaine later attempts to steal Wonder Woman's eternal youth, not realizing that she has already given it up.
-Her spell backfires and she disintegrates into dust.
-She retains enough magic for a resurrection, however, and returns to battle Etrigan and Wonder Woman on many occasions.
+Morgaine later attempts to steal Wonder Woman's eternal youth, not realizing that she has given it up.
+She is killed, but revives and returns to battle Etrigan and Wonder Woman on many occasions.

-Morgaine appears as a member of Hawkman and Hawkgirl's group The Immortals, advising Kendra Saunders/Lady Blackhawk to use the brain of Anti-Monitor to destroy the Dark Multiverse.[4]
+Morgaine appears as a member of Hawkman and Hawkgirl's group The Immortals, advising Kendra Saunders/Lady Blackhawk to use the Anti-Monitor's brain to destroy the Dark Multiverse.[4]